phenopackets/phenopacket-schema/docs/cancer-example.rst

 biosample 1: Infiltrating Urothelial Carcinoma
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The first biosample is a biopsy taken from the wall of the urinary bladder.
-The histologuical diagnosis is represented
+The histological diagnosis is represented
 by a National Cancer Institute's Thesaurus code.
 This is a primary malignant neoplasm with stage T2bN2.
 A VCF file
 representing a paired normal germline sample is located at ``/data/genomes/urothelial_ca_wgs.vcf.gz`` on the file system.
 In order to specify the procedure used to remove the bladder and prostate gland,